MalakDynamics/Frontend-Mentor-Project-06-Four-Card-Feature-Section/README.md

 ### Continued development

 11/7/25: Odds and ends for mobile need to be changed.
 Will add font resizing for mobile soon as well.
 Immediate focus is tweaks to make the larger formats shift.
+11/7/25 (evening): Grid was surprisingly easy to maniputlate! `justify-self: center` and `align-self: center` were definitely the MVPs for this project.

 ## Author